-1. More affordable housing is needed, as well as land to build it on, for low- and moderateincome individuals and families including the military, college age, and recent high school graduates.
+4.1.
+More affordable housing is needed, as well as land to build it on, for low- and moderate-income individuals and families including the military, college age, and recent high school graduates.

-- 4.1.
-The growing need for workforce and affordable housing shall be addressed through public-private partnerships. - 4.2.
-The existing housing stock shall be proactively protected and maintained, utilizing publicprivate partnerships when necessary. - 4.3.
-Provide educational opportunities to the homebuilding industry to implement public/private incentive programs and construction techniques to ensure access to adequate and affordable housing options for all residents in all income levels. - 2.
+- 4.1.1.
+The growing need for workforce and affordable housing shall be addressed through public-private partnerships. - 4.1.2.
+The existing housing stock shall be proactively protected and maintained, utilizing public-private partnerships when necessary. - 4.1.3.
+Educational opportunities shall be provided to the homebuilding industry to implement public/private incentive programs and construction techniques to ensure access to adequate and affordable housing options for all residents in all income levels. - 4.1.4.
+Housing developments for a mixture of income levels shall be encouraged through incentive programs and land banks. - 4.1.5.
+The redevelopment of older housing developments with high vacancy rates shall be encouraged. - 4.2.
 There is a disconnect between where affordable housing is built and where it is needed.
 Throughout the community, there is a lack of appropriate housing types for the various segments of our population.

-- 4.4.
-A mixture of housing types in varying income levels shall be encouraged and actively promoted. - 4.5.
-Analyze the impediments and barriers to affordable housing, and implement steps to alleviate those impediments and barriers, especially in designated revitalization areas. - 3.
+- 4.2.1.
+A mixture of housing types in varying income levels shall be encouraged and actively promoted. - 4.2.2.
+Impediments and barriers to affordable housing shall be analyzed, and steps to alleviate those impediments and barriers shall be implemented, especially in designated revitalization areas. - 4.2.3.
+The development and maintenance of a proactive housing inventory shall be encouraged. - 4.3.
 Education programs and funding assistance are needed to direct people to affordable housing.

-- 4.6.
-Analyze the impediments and barriers to affordable housing, and implement steps to alleviate those impediments and barriers, especially in designated revitalization areas. - 4.
+- 4.3.1.
+Steps to alleviate impediments and barriers to affordable housing shall be implemented, especially in designated revitalization areas. - 4.4.
 Some areas have an overabundance of rental properties due to low homeownership rates and foreclosure, which leads to concentrations of absentee landlords, substandard housing, and degradation of established residential neighborhoods.
-Policies: - 4.7.
-The existing housing stock and neighborhoods shall be proactively maintained and protected from incompatible uses and nuisances through the enforcement of local zoning ordinances, code enforcement, and building inspection programs, etc.

-5. Rents and utilities are too high, resulting in high vacancy rates in some areas.
+Policies: - 4.4.1.
+The existing housing stock and neighborhoods shall be proactively maintained and protected from incompatible uses and nuisances through the enforcement of local zoning ordinances, code enforcement, and building inspection programs, etc. - 4.5.
+Rents and utilities are too high, resulting in high vacancy rates in some areas.
 Policies:

-- 4.8.
-Fund education, rental/down-payment, and maintenance assistance programs through public grants/loans and/or DCA/HUD certified organizations that reduce housing costs of persons living in poverty, including programs for low-income homeowners, renters, and first-time homebuyers, especially in designated revitalization areas. - 4.9.
-In response to environmental concerns and rising energy costs, green building principles shall be researched and encouraged in order to conserve natural resources, improve indoor air quality and reduce energy cost.
+- 4.5.1.
+Efforts shall be made to fund education, rental/down-payment, and maintenance assistance programs through public grants/loans and/or DCA/HUD certified organizations that reduce housing costs of persons living in poverty, including programs for low-income homeowners, renters, and first-time homebuyers, as well as programs for solar power, weatherizing buildings, and energy efficiency, especially in designated revitalization areas. - 4.5.2.
+In response to environmental concerns and rising energy costs, green building principles shall be researched and encouraged in order to conserve natural resources, improve indoor air quality, and reduce energy costs.

-6. Foreclosure issues also contribute to high vacancy rates.
+4.6.
+Foreclosure issues also contribute to high vacancy rates.

-4.10.
-Analyze the impediments and barriers to affordable housing, and implement steps to alleviate those impediments and barriers, especially in designated revitalization areas.
+4.6.1.
+Impediments and barriers to affordable housing shall be analyzed, and steps to alleviate those impediments and barriers shall be implemented, especially in designated revitalization areas.

-7. Some neighborhoods continue to suffer from blight.
+4.7.
+Some neighborhoods continue to suffer from blight.

-- 4.11.
-Coordinate public-private partnerships (facade program, demolish vacant/hazardous buildings, etc.) to improve lots and structures in designated revitalization areas to make the areas more attractive to reinvestment and visitors. - 4.12.
-Utilize various methods and programs to acquire property within the Designated Revitalization Area, including land donation. - 4.13.
-Collaborate with local public safety organizations and the Valdosta Police Department to support programs that reduce crime rates in the Designated Revitalization Area.
+- 4.7.1.
+Public-private partnerships shall be coordinated to improve lots and structures in designated revitalization areas and make the areas more attractive to reinvestment and visitors, giving first priority to the needs of the current residents. - 4.7.2.
+Various methods and programs shall be utilized to acquire property within the Designated Revitalization Area, including land donation. - 4.7.3.
+Collaboration with local residents, local public safety organizations, and the Valdosta Police Department shall be encouraged in order to support programs that reduce crime rates.